v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - **Fix Evolution Icons**: fixes wrong icons for Power and Tech weapons used in info popups
 - **No Marker Pulse**: disables pulse animation for tracked markers
 - **Enemy Highlighting**: if enabled then the enemy highlight effect will be visible only for non-friendly NPCs under the Ping effect
-- **Objects Coloring:** allows to change or remove fill and outline glow colouring for different object categories (friendly and hostile NPCs, hackable devices, distractions etc.)
+- **Objects Coloring:** allows to change or remove fill and outline glow coloring for different object categories (friendly and hostile NPCs, hackable devices, distractions, etc.)

 Inventory